 Notice to the Respondent, the Regulatory Services Provider and the Public

+Upon rendering a final decision regarding a disciplinary or access denial action, the SEF shall, within thirty days thereafter, provide written notice of such action to the person against whom the action was taken.
+Any disciplinary or access denial action taken will not become effective until at least fifteen days after the written notice is delivered to the person disciplined or denied access.

 The SEF will provide written notice of disciplinary proceedings to the parties, the Regulatory Services Provider, if any, and the CFTC to the extent such notice is required by the Regulatory Services Provider and/or the CFTC.

 ALTERNATIVE DISPUTE RESOLUTION